The Java ME

 which component had the event, and takes action according to its findings.

-If the command action is a command of type Exit
+If the command action is a command of type Exit, the application is

 destroyed, and the application management software is notified that the MIDlet has